aat440hz/SSHClient-M5Cardputer/README.md

 - Basic SSH terminal interface with M5Cardputer.
 - Keyboard input and display for interacting with the SSH server.
-- Ability to configure WiFi and SSH server settings in the Arduino sketch.
+- Ability to configure WiFi settings in the Arduino sketch.

 ## Contributing